spencerdodd/spencerdodd.github.io/_posts/notes-tips-tricks/2018-01-14-pfsense-arbitrary-code-execution.markdown

 <img src="{{ site.baseurl }}/images/notes-tips-tricks/msf.gif">

 This exploit does require authentication, so you need to know a login to the firewall in order to perform the exploitation.
-The exploit is built-in with the default pfSense credentials baked in (`admin:pfsense`).
+The exploit is written with the default pfSense credentials baked in (`admin:pfsense`).
 If this login does not work, you will need to either determine the login credentials or integrate this exploit into a CSRF attack.
 CSRF protection is not built into the requests passed to `status_rrd_graph_img.php`.
 In the real world, that means that this arbitrary code execution could be performed by convincing an authenticated admin to click a payload link, perhaps through a phishing vector.

 ### base64 headaches